-This strand is different from the other 4 and is in the nature of a checklist that can be used to monitor an individual child's progress.
+Each strand is a checklist that can be used to monitor an individual child's progress from initial fitting of audiological equipment.
 Objectives could be used a part of pupil's short-term target setting or part of a more structured programme.

-Alternatively, small groups of pupils could undertake a series workshops that considers different aspects of technology management as identified in the checklist
+Alternatively, small groups of pupils could undertake a series of workshops that consider different aspects of technology management as identified in the checklist